ClickerMonkey/typed-query-builder/WALKTHROUGH.md

 ## Intro

 At it's core TQB allows you to build an abstract syntax tree (AST).
 Each node in the AST is referred to as an Expr (short for expression).
 This AST can represent a SELECT, DELETE, UPDATE, or INSERT.
+Examples of Exprs: And, Or, Constant, Math Operation, Comparison, Aggregation, Cast.

 A built AST can be transformed with the following transformers: